ada-lovecraft/KeytarHero.js/README.md

 ```
 But now you not only have callbacks firing out of time-step with your art, but... how many keyCodes can -YOU- name?

-Wow... uhh... that as more than I thought...
+Wow... uhh... that is more than I figured...

 BUT STILL.
 WHO'S GOT TIME FOR IT?!

 Presenting: ***KEYTAR HERO DOT JS***
-Here's how to use it:
+Here's how it'll help:

 ```javascript
 // create a new isntance of KeytarHero